 Such groupings, or market segmentation, can be based on many factors.
 Most commonly used ones are demographics (age, gender, income, education, location, marital status etc.), lifestyle (activities, interests, opinions), and behavior (purchase frequency, loyalty, adopter status etc.).

 By viewing everything as a problem and considering the availability of solutions and the needs of different groups of people (or companies), you start spotting opportunities everywhere.
 It is worth mentioning however that spotting problems is easy, but spotting opportunities requires at least some level of knowledge and research.

 The deeper your research, the better your understanding of the opportunities will be.

-Training your brain to spot problems and realize that there are opportunities everywhere takes some time.
+Training your brain to spot problems and realizing that there are business opportunities everywhere takes some time.
 Yet, it is very easy to start right now.
 I am sure you can name one hundred problems you or your friends and family have right now (and I’m not even referring to the pandemic!).

 If there is a problem somewhere and no solution available, it doesn’t always mean that there is a great business opportunity.
 Maybe there’s no solution because the problem is too complex.
 Maybe someone is developing a solution but it is not on the market yet.
 Maybe there have been several solutions in the past but the business itself is not profitable.

 For entrepreneurs who spot opportunities and would like to act upon them, one of the important next steps is to think about how to make living out of solving someone’s problem.

 That, of course, refers to the development of a business model.

 1Alvarez, S. & Barney, J. 2007.
 Discovery and creation: Alternative theories of entrepreneurial action.
 Strategic Entrepreneurship Journal, 1: 11-26.